bnbullock/kickstarter/README.md

 ## Analysis and Challenges

 ### Analysis of Outcomes Based on Launch Date
-By reviewing the chart we can see that successful campaigns move higher in the early part of the year and peak in May.
-We then see a monthly degradation of funded projects as this tapers off towards the end of the year.
+By reviewing the chart we can see that successful campaigns move higher in the early part of the year and peak in early May.
+We then see a monthly degradation of funded projects as contributions taper off towards the end of the year.

 ![Theater Outcomes based on Launch Dates](Resources/Theater_Outcomes_vs_Launch.png)